cmur2/dyndnsd/README.md

            cmur2/dyndnsd:vX.Y.Z
 ```

-*Note*: You may need to expose more then just port 8080 e.g. if you use the `zone_transfer_server` which can be done by appending additional `-p 5353:5353` flags to the `docker run` command.
+*Note*: You may need to expose more than just port 8080 e.g. if you use the `zone_transfer_server` which can be done by appending additional `-p 5353:5353` flags to the `docker run` command.